|Photo: Jamie Street|

 CRYING WITH A LOAF OF BREAD UNDER YOUR ARM

-She's ready to start something new, but she doesn't know what that can be.
-She writes that nothing comes to mind.
-I seem to recall that this very author posted a Facebook sob-story just a few years ago.
-And she's at it again, bitching and moaning.
-How ballsy!
-If I had more nerve, I'd write her to say: Couldn't you use this time to be grateful rather than to wallow in misery?
+He's ready to start something new, but he doesn't know what that can be.
+He writes that nothing comes to mind.
+I seem to recall that this very author posted a sob-story just a few years ago.
+And he's at it again, complaining big time.
+If I had more nerve, I'd write him to say: Couldn't you use this time to be grateful rather than to wallow in misery?
 Couldn't you use this time to help others on their writing journey?

-What she fails to remember is she is not alone.
+What he fails to remember is he is not alone.
 Many writers, me included, feel as if we'll never find the inspiration to write the next book.

-When I check the writer's Facebook post again, people are giving her advice: take a walk, write your memoirs, try some poetry.
+When I check the writer's post again, people are giving him advice: take a walk, write your memoirs, try some poetry.
 Such good suggestions from these kind-hearted problem-solvers.
 But I wonder why a famous writer would stoop to this level?
 Could it be for attention?
-Could it be a way to get her fans involved in her creative process?
-Or is she sincerely and desperately miserable?
+Could it be a way to get his fans involved in his creative process?
+Or is he sincerely and desperately miserable?

-I want to say, "Grow up and deal with it like a writer.
-It's in bad taste to complain on social media—especially for someone known around the world for her books.
+I'd like to say, "Deal with it like a writer.
 For goodness sakes, you are a role model!
 Act like one."

 This author has been writing books for years.
-Doesn't she know by now that the solution to writer's block comes from within?
+Doesn't he know by now that the solution to writer's block comes from within?

 A writer must have the resolve to dig deeply, to go it alone and find that something powerful that says I MUST WRITE ABOUT THIS.

-Shame on you, Ms. Prolific author for begging others to give you inspiration.
-In your lifetime, you've published over 300 books.
+I find it a little sad that Mr. Prolific author needs to lean on others to find inspiration.
+How can that be?
+In your lifetime, you've published well over 100 books.
 On the other hand, many writers struggle to get one book published.
-And if a creative slowdown should strike, they don't complain about it publicly or rely on others for ideas.
+One book!
+If a creative slowdown should strike, they don't complain about it publicly or rely on others for ideas.
 They climb out of the dark tunnel of writer's block and into the light of possibilities.
 They are like the heroes in their books—they take on the responsibility to solve a problem by themselves.

 ✌ and ♥